gregorywmorris/Maven-Power-Outage-Challenge/README.md

 **Stage Two:**
 **Excel**
 * Combined into a single sheet.
 Shape (3913,11).
-* Duplicates are identified by Reporting Area and similarity of time, then merged.
-    * If the same reporting areas the highest number is kept.
-If one has additional reporting then numbers are combined.
 * Alert Criteria: Fill blank with 'Unknown'.
 * Format data to Calibri 10 middle center.
 * Format date formula: `=DATE(YEAR(C2),MONTH(C2),DAY(C2))`